stebbinscp/exercise_6/README.md

 One point each for:
 - Remember permissions:
-  - When a user with an auth key creates a chat or enter one with a magic link, save on the server that they have permission to use that chat room. **[1 pt]**
+  - Usernames are unique.
+When a user with an auth key creates a chat or enters one with a magic link, save on the server that they have permission to use that chat room. **[1 pt]**
   - API endpoint to list which rooms a user is in. **[1 pt]**
   - Optionally, you may let users name/rename rooms [0 pts]
 - Single-Page UI: